How To Get Strong Gripping Strength and Sexy Forearms

 It is just my experience in life that when you keep your muscles and joints active they feel better.
 Just like the saying that says if you don’t use it you lose it.

-I think that is partially true.
+I believe that to be true.
 Let’s get right to it and get you on your way to having stronger grip strength.

 I came across an exercise a while ago that doesn’t put any strain on your wrist like a traditional barbell or dumbbell wrist curl does.

 I find that when I do the traditional wrist curl my wrists get really sore.
-Probably partially because of the weight and also because of the vulnerable position your wrist is in.
+Most likely partially because of the weight and also because of the vulnerable position your wrist is in during the exercise.

-I like to do barbell shrugs for my traps and whenever I do them my forearms get a good workout also.
+I like to do barbell shrugs for my traps and whenever I do them my forearms get a good workout as well.

 So I thought why not put some lighter weight on the barbell and let the bar roll down my fingers and then close my hands back up again causing my forearms to tense and see how that works for me.
 Well it works great.